IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/13_Source_TemplateDevice_TemplateQuantities_Properties.md

-# Example 13 - Source, TemplateDevice, TemplateQuiantities properties
+# Example 13 - Source, TemplateDevice, TemplateQuantities properties

 The following properties can be queried from the OnboardTask application:
   - Source